Setting design standards to limit the impact of harmful plastics

 - use an average of 20% recycled content in plastic packaging

-- ensure all packaging is recyclable, compostable or reusable
+- ensure all packaging is recyclable or reusable

 - recover 70% of all plastic packaging.

 In the meantime, we will require the packaging industry to improve reporting to the NSW Government on its progress against the voluntary targets.
-We will review progress in three years and if industry has not taken sufficient action, we will consider mandating targets or design standards to address the issues.
+We will review progress in three years (from release of the plan) and if industry has not taken sufficient action, we will consider mandating targets or design standards to address the issues.